Mantra27/hacknuthon-team-terminal-stack/readme.md

 # Alpine

-Not your average protocol transfer
+Not your average protocol exchanger!

 ## Summary
 Alpine works directly on ***TCP*** sockets instead just listening to HTTP requests,